1 December 2018

-10. Commit to more substantive evaluation of teaching and mentoring activities based on principles of effective and inclusive education, including formative support for faculty members and summative evaluation for annual performance reviews and promotion and tenure.
+10. Commit to more substantive evaluation of teaching and mentoring activities based on principles of effective and inclusive education, including formative support for faculty members and summative (high-stakes assessments used to measure or evaluate learning) evaluation for annual performance reviews and promotion and tenure.

 11. Seek out professional societies as partners for teaching and mentoring professional development and for accreditation activities.